 Creating courses with Stan Store

-In addition to selling digital downloads and links to other websites, Stan Store also allows offers a course option.
+You can also create courses with Stan Store.
 The platform has a built-in course creator that makes it easy to put together a course with multiple modules, each of which has multiple lessons.

 When you create a new course, you'll be presented with a course template that's ready to edit.
 Simply click on a Lesson within a Module to edit that lesson's content, or click Add Lesson to add a new lesson.